hack-gazaliou/hack-gazaliou.github.io/_posts/2025-10-27-humanoid-skull-at-kalysta.md

 </style>

 <div class="reveal" markdown="1">
-Last summer, I had the opportunity to join **Kalysta Actuation**, a Deeptech startup specializing in high-performance electro-hydraulic actuators.
+Last summer, I had the opportunity to join [**Kalysta Actuation**](https://satt-paris-saclay.fr/deeptech-succes/kalysta/), a Deeptech startup based in **Evry, France**.
+Born as a spin-off (SATT) from **Paris-Saclay University**, the company specializes in high-performance electro-hydraulic actuators.
 This internship marked the end of my first year of specialization in Mechatronics.

-The mission? **Upgrade the head of an existing humanoid robot.**
+The mission ? **Upgrade the head of an existing humanoid robot.**

 This wasn't just a typical student assignment. **Working daily alongside the CTO and a team of PhD researchers**, I was immediately thrust into the realities of industrial R&D: drastic space constraints, mass optimization, and the necessity to justify every design choice through rigorous preliminary study.
 Being immersed in such a high-level technical environment so early in my studies was an incredibly rich learning experience.
 </div>